ramsteak/quickag/README.md

 ## Logging
 The logging module offers getlogger, a factory function for logging.Logger that allows to easily build a logger with my preferred output style.

+## Streams
+The streams module will be fledged out to handle java-like streams of object, with the ability to filter and evaluate and handle exceptions.
+As of now only the elm class is implemented, that allows to define "symbolic-like" math (`elm + 5` returns a callable that increments by 5 the given value)

+## Math
+The module offers the primes package, to check if a number is prime and to generate primes.
+The module has the numbers up to 4001 cached, for better performance at low values.